top of page

 I mean, there's so many options with it, but then it's, there's so many sides to the coin of, like, going in this direction.

-And I think that, as to that too, is a growing Trend in the outdoor industry which I It's great and it's just kind of a growing thing in the minimalism movement period but a secondhand shopping.
+REBECCA: And I think that, as to that too, is a growing trend in the outdoor industry which I It's great and it's just kind of a growing thing in the minimalism movement period but a secondhand shopping.

 So buying your gear, you know, from like garage sales yard sit, you know the REI garage sales or you know, all those different things, there's websites popping up more and more to go in and and and buy something that, you know, was maybe well loved and used, but for whatever, whatever reason, somebody outgrew it they're ready to do something else.